JavaScript Advance Interview Questions & Answers

 read here for more details… https://assertible.com/blog/7-http-methods-every-web-developer-should-know-and-how-to-test-them

-What is Option Method in HTTP Request?
+What is the Option Method in HTTP Request?

 • REST API is an architectural style and it does not have any official standard while SOAP API has an official standard because it is a protocol.